torusresearch/customauth-react-native-sdk/README.md

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`

-   - Add `import org.torusresearch.rntorusdirect.RNCustomAuthSdkPackage;` to the imports at the top of the file
+   - Add `import org.torusresearch.rncustomauth.RNCustomAuthSdkPackage;` to the imports at the top of the file

    - Add `new RNCustomAuthSdkPackage()` to the list returned by the `getPackages()` method